-In the early stages of filming, O-Ren was supposed to be decapitated at the end of her battle with the Bride, but it was changed because she would have never known that the Bride's sword was truly a Hanzo sword had she been beheaded.
+In the early stages of filming, O-Ren was supposed to be decapitated at the end of her battle with The Bride, but it was changed, because she would have never known that The Bride's sword was truly a Hanzo sword had she been beheaded.

 The character Gogo was originally written as two characters: the twin Yubari sisters, Gogo and Yuki.
-Gogo had almost no lines and after her death at the hands of The Bride, Yuki would seek her out, only to be killed as well, in the "lost" chapter "Yuki's Revenge".
+Gogo had almost no lines, and after her death at the hands of The Bride, Yuki would seek her out, only to be killed as well, in the "lost" chapter "Yuki's Revenge".
 All of Gogo's dialogue in the final film would have been spoken by Yuki.

-Quentin Tarantino and producer Harvey Weinstein have been quoted as saying that Kill Bill was separated into two parts well into production.
+Quentin Tarantino and Producer Harvey Weinstein have been quoted as saying that Kill Bill was separated into two parts well into production.
 By splitting the movie into two parts, the film's advertising tagline, "In 2003, Uma Thurman Will Kill Bill!" was made false.